system76/docs/content/enable-hibernation.md

     The system is now ready to suspend to, and resume from disk.

-    You can test if hibernation works on your system by running:
+    You can test if hibernation works by booting back into your install and running:

     ```bash
     sudo systemctl hibernate